-Collateral may also be taken in the form of guarantees in most instances from acceptable financial institutions but can encompass personal guarantees if deemed appropriate.
+Collateral may also be taken in the form of guarantees in most instances from acceptable financial institutions, usually by way of a Standby Letter of Credit which is governed by UCP600 (Uniform Customs and Practice for Documentary Credits), but can encompass personal guarantees if deemed appropriate.
 However, in some circumstances this can encompass personal guarantees if deemed appropriate.